 Utilize various metrology techniques to validate our models and printing processes to ensure that the fabricated parts perform as designed.

-Zachary Larimore received his B.S. in Mechanical Engineering from Missouri University of Science and Technology in 2011.
-From there he went on to work at the U.S. Army Research Laboratory where he co-founded, and managed, the Micro Compositronics and Rapid Operations Laboratory (ARL MiCRO Lab).
-He left ARL in 2013 for the University of Delaware where he is currently working to complete his PhD in Electrical Engineering.
-His main areas of expertise are multi-material additive manufacturing, materials development for additive manufacturing, and printed RF structures.
+Zachary Larimore received his Ph.D. in Electrical Engineering from the University of Delaware in 2019, and B.S. in Mechanical Engineering from Missouri University of Science and Technology in 2011.
+Prior to obtaining his doctorate, he worked at the U.S. Army Research Laboratory where he co-founded, and managed, the Micro Compositronics and Rapid Operations Laboratory (ARL MiCRO Lab).
+Dr. Larimore's areas of expertise are multi-material additive manufacturing, materials development for additive manufacturing, and printed RF structures.